 .
 Spaying and neutering can also curb some behavior problems.

 2. Vaccinate!
-Making sure your pets are up to date on their yearly vaccines
+Making sure your pets are up to date on their recommended vaccines

 can save your pet’s life.
 Viruses like rabies

-are dangerous and deadly, but they are also easily prevented with regular vaccination.
+are dangerous and deadly, but they are also easily prevented with vaccination.

 3. Keep up with your pet’s dental hygiene